pingswept/me30-website/content/logistics/projects.md

 **Due date (for PCB submission): Wednesday, September 16, 11:59 PM**

 When your design is ready, you should [submit it to the fabricator](https://oshpark.com/), OSH Park.
 It will cost you around $10\.
-After you submit it, forward your order confirmation to brandon.stafford@tufts.edu.
+After you submit it, take a screenshot of your order confirmation and upload it to the Project 1 PCB assignment on Canvas.
 That will serve as proof that you submitted your project on time.

 ### More details for project #1